-What is the impact of the global shift to agile working on our firm?
+The impact of our global shift to agile working

 Asia Pacific was the first of our regions to face an unprecedented shift to extensive agile working, both as a result of the public demonstrations in Hong Kong and the onset of the global coronavirus pandemic.
 Partner Geraint Hughes and Communications Manager Pia Pialorsi discuss their experiences and what they’ve learned.